The Preamble of Indian Constitution

-It means that the head of the State is the President who is indirectly elected and he is not a hereditary ruler as in case of the British Monarch.
+It means that the head of the State is the President who is indirectly elected and he is not a hereditary ruler as in the case of the British Monarch.

 Justice, Liberty, and Equality

-The struggle for freedom was not only against the British rule but their struggle should also usher in an era of restoring the dignity of men and women, removal of poverty and end to all types of exploitation.
+The struggle for freedom was not only against British rule but their struggle should also usher in an era of restoring the dignity of men and women, removal of poverty and end to all types of exploitation.

 Such strong motivations and cherished ideals had prompted the framers to lay emphasis on the provisions of Justice, Liberty, and Equality to all the citizens of India.

 Justice promises to give people what they are entitled to in terms of basic rights to food, clothing, housing, participation in the decision-making and living with dignity as human beings.

 The Preamble of Indian Constitution covers all these dimensions of justice – social, economic and political.

 Besides, the granting of political justice in the form of the universal adult franchise or the representative form of democracy.